-- 9.2 Resources are assigned for the implementation of the Transparency Policy throughout the organisation.
+- 9.1 Whereas in accordance with the EIB's Rules of Procedure, the Board of Directors has the competence to adopt the Transparency Policy, its oversight and implementation falls under the responsibility of the EIB's Management Committee.
+Responsibilities are deployed throughout the organisation as appropriate to ensure the policy objectives are reflected in goals and activities at all levels of the organisation. - 9.2 Resources are assigned for the implementation of the Transparency Policy throughout the organisation.
 Relevant staff at all levels of the organisation are trained in how to handle transparency and disclosure issues, dialogue with stakeholders, and other related topics.
-Within the organisation, expert resources, guidance and training on transparency issues shall be provided. - 9.3 At least every five years, the EIB will consider the need to launch a review of this Policy, including consultations with the public consultation with EIB Groupand other relevant stakeholders.
-In addition, appropriate amendments may be made at any time in case of changes to the EU's policy and legislative framework on transparency and disclosure of information, changes to policies and procedures within the EIB that require an alignment of this Policy, and any other changes the EIB judges necessary and appropriate. - 9.4 The EIB shall publish annually a report for the preceding calendar year on the implementation of this Policy.17 The report covers the publication of project summaries, the progressive development of the EIB Public Register, the handling of information/documents disclosure requests under this Policy, complaints and appeals related to this Policy, and other notable activities to promote transparency, if any.
-Information related to the handling of information/disclosure requests under the Policy will include e.g. the number of information requests handled, the number of cases in which the Bank refused to grant access to information, the reasons for such refusal, the type and number of appeals filed with different appeal mechanisms, the adherence to the deadlines specified for responding to information requests and for publishing project related information on the website.
+Within the organisation, expert resources, guidance and training on transparency issues shall be provided. - 9.3 At least every five years, the EIB will consider the need to launch a review of this Policy, including public consultation with EIB Group stakeholders.
+In addition, appropriate amendments may be made at any time in case of changes to the EU's policy and legislative framework on transparency and disclosure of information, changes to policies and procedures within the EIB that require an alignment of this Policy, and any other changes the EIB judges necessary and appropriate. - 9.4 The EIB shall publish annually a report for the preceding calendar year on the implementation of this Policy.23 The report covers the publication of project summaries, the progressive development of the EIB Public Register, the handling of information/documents disclosure requests under this Policy, complaints and appeals related to this Policy, and other notable activities to promote transparency, if any.